List of Amphibia characters: Sasha Waybright

 Sasha ends up fleeing to Wartwood with Grime, where she begins to realize her actions resulted in Marcy getting severely injured.
 She finds Anne's journal and, touched by how much her friendship meant to her, decides to instead lead the Wartwood citizens to fight Andrias.
 Between Anne teleporting to Los Angeles and returning to Wartwood, Sasha became a resistance leader in the fight against Andrias.
 Afraid that she will somehow ruin her friendship with Anne again, Sasha tries to pass command duties to her, but she turns out to be bad at it.
 Anne eventually reveals that she has renewed confidence in her to do the right thing, and Sasha takes command again.
-Sasha also decides that she and Anne will co-lead the resistances, and they both vow to rescue Marcy from King Andrias.
+Sasha also decides that she and Anne will co-lead the resistance, and they both vow to rescue Marcy from King Andrias.
 Her relationship with the citizens of Wartwood has vastly improved, though she admits that she has to make difficult decisions with them.
 Sasha admits that she is upset with Marcy for putting them in the situation that they are in, but Anne tells her that she needs to learn to forgive, like she did with her.
 Thanks to this, Sasha overcomes her past and frees Marcy from the Core's control.

 Sasha is eventually imbued with the power of the pink gem to help defeat the Core, but ultimately gives it to Anne so she can defeat it on her own.
 After the final battle, she and Grime say farewells before leaving.
 Ten years later, Sasha has earned a psychology degree and become a peer counselor for children, though still maintains her tough and determined spirit.

 While only implied and not outright stated within the show, Matt Braly has confirmed that Sasha is bisexual.